Sizzling Meatballs Recipe

 Smart recipes from Turkish and Greek cuisines, carefully prepared and filtered according to the ingredients you have, are at your fingertips!

-Delighting as you rest, Kadınbudu Köfte is one of the classics of Turkish cuisine.
-If you wish, you can serve it as a hot or cold starter, or you can choose it as a main course accompanied by french fries while it is…
+Kadinbudu meatballs, which become more delicious as they rest, are one of the classics of Turkish cuisine.
+If you wish, you can serve it as a hot or cold appetizer, or you can choose it as a main course while hot,…

 55 Min